 Before widespread screening began in the late 1980s, more than half of men newly diagnosed with prostate cancer had advanced disease that had spread, or metastasized, beyond the prostate.
 However, since PSA testing has become more widely used, most prostate cancers have been found in an earlier, more curable stage.

-Data has proven that primary care physicians aren’t screening patients for prostate cancer like as often as they used.
-It’s important to use the prostate-specific antigen screening test and other test more sensibly, and for physicians to discuss the pros and cons of screening with their patients.
+Data has proven that primary care physicians aren’t screening patients for prostate cancer as often as they used to.
+It’s important to use the prostate-specific antigen screening test and other tests more sensibly, and for physicians to discuss the pros and cons of screening with their patients.

 Cause for Concern